AI-14/DReminder/README.md

 Now you can click on this .exe file or create a shortcut and give it any name you want.

 Final step: Enjoy the app!
-Now you can download songs from YouTube without going to online websites with soo many ads and popups.
-One click and you get all the songs.
+Now you can use this app as a desktop reminder.

 >**Note:** *If you get any errors, then try looking at YouTube videos on how to use **cx_Freeze** module.*